Prathamkakade/FIFA-Player-Performance-Analysis-Model/README.md

 # FIFA-Player-Performance-Analysis-Model

 FIFA Player Analysis - README
 This Python code is intended for analyzing FIFA 2018 player data.
 It performs various data analysis and visualization tasks using popular libraries like Pandas, Matplotlib, Seaborn, and Numpy.
-Below is an explanation of what each section of the code does:
+Below is an explanation of what each section of the code does:-

 Data Import and Exploration
 The code starts by importing necessary libraries and reading a CSV file named "data-1.csv" using Pandas to create a DataFrame (df).